-The Edmonds CC men's soccer team won the NWAC championship in 1981 and has earned seven league titles, including recent crowns in 2011, 2012 and 2014, as well as 13 top 4 finishes at the NWAC Tournament.
+The Edmonds College men's soccer team won the NWAC championship in 1981 and has earned seven league titles, including recent crowns in 2011, 2012 and 2014, as well as 13 top 4 finishes at the NWAC Tournament.

 Vinicius Armucho honored with Transforming Lives award

-The Edmonds Community College Board of Trustees awarded Vinicius Armucho with its 2020 Transforming Lives award.
-The award is given annually to a student whose life was transformed by attending Edmonds CC and who also overcame significant barriers to achieve his or her educational goals.
+The Edmonds College Board of Trustees awarded Vinicius Armucho with its 2020 Transforming Lives award.
+The award is given annually to a student whose life was transformed by attending Edmonds College and who also overcame significant barriers to achieve his or her educational goals.
 Armucho is a freshman on the men's soccer team from Sao Paulo, Brazil.
 He also serves as a resident assistant on campus for the housing department.
 Read More > >

 Hauser, Erkut collect NWAC awards